A Christmas Summer Pudding

-This fabulous pudding is from my new book, The Cook’s Garden.
-It’s a terrific one for the “down-under” Christmas table because not only are berries and currants in season, but it’s served cold, which makes sense on a hot summer day.
-Start the preparation a day before serving.
+This fabulous pudding is from my book, The Cook’s Garden.
+It’s the perfect dessert for the “down-under” Christmas table because not only are glorious plump berries and redcurrants in season, it’s served cold, which makes very good sense on a hot summer day.

 Inroduction